hamzagost32/auto_insurance/README.md

 # Auto Insurance

-Auto Insurance is a HTML5 Website quick and easy for getting insurance online (this it's just front end this will not work).
+Auto Insurance is a HTML5 Website quick and easy for getting insurance online.